alexandru/shifter/README.md

 # Shifter

-Common infrastructure for web-services built on top of the JVM and Scala.
+Common infrastructure for our web-services built on top of the JVM and Scala.

-Warning: Highly unstable.
+Warning: Highly unstable, often breaks.

 ## Quick Description